topkecleon/telegram-bot-bash/doc/0_install.md

 5. Run `./bashbot.sh init`\* to setup your environment after the update
 6. Restart your bot `./bashbot.sh start`

-`mycommands.sh` will not overwritten, this avoids losing your bot commands on updates.
+`mycommands.conf` and `mycommands.sh` will not overwritten, this avoids losing your bot config and commands on updates.

 *Note*: If you are updating from a pre-1.0 version, update to [Version 1.20](https://github.com/topkecleon/telegram-bot-bash/releases/tags/v1.20) first!